Tutorial 09: Custom Legal Skills, Guardrails & Agents (OpenAI)

 - Verify knowledge file content is referenced in instructions (e.g., "Apply positions from playbook.json")

-When to Use Custom GPTs vs Assistants API
+When to Use Custom GPTs vs API Workflows

 | Use Case | Prefer | Reason |